 And then they understand.

-Jaq Grantford was recently granted the status of an ARC Associate Living Artist (Arc Renewal Centre).
-She is based in Australia and specialises in fine art and portraiture.
+Jaq Grantford is an ARC Associate Living Artist (Arc Renewal Centre) based in Australia and specialises in fine art and portraiture.
 She has participated in numerous exhibitions, winning many awards, most recently winning Kennedy Art Prize.

-Her work is held in the MEAM Musem (European Museum of Modern art), the National Gallery of Victoria and many other collections.
+Her work is held in the MEAM Musem (European Museum of Modern art), the National Gallery of Victoria, the National Portrait Gallery of Australia and many other collections.

 She has had a love of art for all her life and a particular fascination with portraits and personalities.